bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

 ## Creating & uploading files to Generic File Storage

 You can add new files to an application and store it in the `GENERIC FILE STORAGE` section of the `Code Signing` tab.
 When calling the relevant API endpoint, a new temporary pre-signed upload URL is created which you will use to upload the file to the `GENERIC FILE STORAGE`.
+(Please note that this pre-signed URL is time-limited and expires after 10 minutes.)

 The required parameters are: